vislab-tecnico-lisboa/vizzy/README.md

 Note that for simulation purposes one can ignore all YARP dependencies as explained on the repository description.

 * Operating System
-  * [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) - Currently supported version, Ubuntu 16.04 and ROS Kinetic-Kame
+  * [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) - Currently supported version for both the real robot and the simulation, Ubuntu 16.04 and ROS Kinetic-Kame.
+  * [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) - Supported only for simulation, Ubuntu 18.04 and ROS Melodic-Morenia.
 * Middleware
   * [ROS](http://www.ros.org/) - Currently supported version Kinetic for Ubuntu 16.04
   * [YARP](http://wiki.icub.org/yarpdoc/) - we try to keep everything working with the most recent version of YARP
 * Other Dependencies
-  * [GAZEBO](http://gazebosim.org/) - It needs GAZEBO greather or equal than 5 to run the gazebo-yarp-plugins.
-Currently tested in Gazebo 7 and 9 as well.
+  * [GAZEBO](http://gazebosim.org/) - It needs GAZEBO greather or equal than 9 to run all the simulation plugins and packages.
   * [gazebo-yarp-plugins](https://github.com/robotology/gazebo-yarp-plugins) - we try to keep everything working with the most recent version of gazebo-yarp-plugins

 At any time you might need to install some more specific dependencies (like some missing ROS packages).
 Please open an issue in case you can't solve these or other dependencies.